Arizona Window Washers : We’re Hiring!

 The Solution: Distilled Water

 The solution?
 Distilled water.
 Water purification eliminates the problematic minerals from the source material.
-Homemade window cleaners that use distilled water remove the main cause of streaks and spots, so your solution can clean efficiently.
+When you use DIY window cleaning solutions with distilled water, they help remove the main cause of streaks and spots, ensuring your solution cleans efficiently.

 Water Temperature Matters Too

-And what about temperature?
-Warming the cleaning water brings the optimal results.
+When it comes to DIY window cleaning, the temperature of the water is an important factor to consider.
+Warming the cleaning water brings optimal results.
 The process of grime and dirt removal becomes more efficient when using warm water instead of cold.
 But avoid hot water!
 Hot water disappears too fast in our dry environment to allow proper wiping since it evaporates before you can complete the task.
 Your window cleaning solution should always be at a temperature that falls between warm and cold but settles perfectly in the middle.
 A balanced water temperature serves as the perfect solution for achieving spotless windows.

 You should focus on the H2O when preparing your window cleaning solution.
 The water temperature plays a significant role in producing glass that shines without streaks.